KRIV (TV): Early years

-On February 17, 1964, the Crest Broadcasting Company, headed by former KIKK owner Leroy J. Gloger, filed an application to build a new TV station on channel 29 in Houston.
+On February 17, 1964, the Crest Broadcasting Company—headed by Leroy J. Gloger, a former owner of country music radio station KIKK—filed an application to build a new TV station on channel 29 in Houston.
+Crest proposed a station focusing on minority and specialist programming, with shows in Spanish and for Black viewers as well as a 9 p.m. local newscast.
 The Federal Communications Commission (FCC)'s UHF allotment overhaul of 1965 substituted channel 26 for 29.
 Crest was selected over a competing application from radio station KXYZ, as it got the nod on diversification grounds and superior financial qualifications.
-KXYZ appealed and asked to submit a revised financial statement, also claiming that Crest had made a misrepresentation as to one of its stockholders, but FCC hearing examiner Chester F. Naumowicz denied the request and upheld the Crest grant.
+One of the matters at hand was the participation of Houston mayor Louie Welch in KXYZ-TV Inc. KXYZ appealed and asked to submit a revised financial statement, also claiming that Crest had made a misrepresentation as to one of its officers, Bernard Calkins.
+At the hearing, it was revealed that, after meeting with Welch in his office, the officers of Houston's Medical Center National Bank canceled a $250,000 loan to Calkins.
+FCC hearing examiner Chester F. Naumowicz denied the request and upheld the Crest grant, finding that Calkins was not aware of the bank officers' change of heart.

-Construction got underway for KVRL in late 1970, with a mast being erected atop One Shell Plaza in downtown Houston and studios being built in the Schindler Center development at 3935 Westheimer Road in the Highland Village section, now the site of an H-E-B Central Market.
+Construction got underway for KVRL in late 1970, with a mast being erected atop One Shell Plaza in downtown Houston and studios being built in the Schindler Center development at 3935 Westheimer Road in the Highland Village section.
 The station began broadcasting on August 15, 1971.
 Programming mostly consisted of syndicated reruns, Texas Rangers baseball, and an affiliation with the Christian Broadcasting Network.
+Local output included a version of Bozo's Big Top a nightly sports show called Sports Cavalcade, a country music show, and the talk show Houston After Dark.

-In 1975, Leroy Gloger, who had also taken over general manager duties, was having a conversation when someone remarked that channel 26 was an underdog.
-For Gloger, who had a penchant for memorable station brands, it was the spark of an idea.
+In 1975, Gloger, who had also taken over general manager duties, was having a conversation when someone remarked that channel 26 was an underdog.
+For Gloger, who had a penchant for memorable station brands (such as the moniker and call sign for KIKK), it was the spark of an idea.
 He checked with the FCC, found that the call letters KDOG were available, and then changed channel 26 to KDOG-TV on September 1.
 A series of program changes accompanied the new moniker; the station added 90 minutes a night of Spanish-language programming in prime time.